Home » Recipes » Easy Spicy Hot Honey Chicken

 Instructions

 • Place the chicken breasts between two sheets of plastic wrap and pound each to 1/4-inch thickness.
-(You can also use kitchen shears to butterfly or cut them in half horizontally if this is easier for you.)
+Alternatively, butterfly or slice horizontally.

-• In the same skillet that you cooked the chicken in, add the minced garlic and saute for about 30 seconds.
-Next, add the chicken broth and balsamic vinegar.
-Mix everything together with a whisk, being sure to loosen any of the browned bits from the bottom of the pan and include them in the mixture.
+• In the same skillet, add the garlic and saute for 30 seconds.
+Add the chicken broth and balsamic vinegar.
+Whisk together and scrape up any browned bits from the bottom of the pan.

-• Finally, whisk in the spicy honey and 2 tablespoons of butter.
-Continue to allow the mixture to boil until it reaches your desired consistency.
+• Whisk in the hot honey and remaining tablespoon of butter.
+Boil for 1 to 2 more minutes until the sauce reaches your desired consistency.

-• Pour the finished honey mixture over the chicken breasts and serve.
+• Pour the sauce over the chicken and serve immediately.

 Servings: 4